 Conservative: This investor isnt willing to tolerate "noticeable downside market fluctuations," and is willing to forego most all significant upside potential, relative to the markets, to achieve this goal.
 In English, they really really don't want to get their monthly statement and see less money than they had before (unless it was due to their withdrawals).

 Most conservative investors want their portfolios to provide them with an inflation-adjusted income stream to pay their living expenses.
 They're either currently depending on their investments to give them a retirement paycheck, or are expecting this to happen soon.
 Some are on tight budgets and are barely making a living as it is, so they are very afraid of losing what little money they have left.
 They do not have time to recoup any losses (because they can't go back to work for a multitude of reasons).
 Some realize they don't need their portfolio to provide income for more than several years, because of low life expectancy, so growth is not the objective.

-The majority of their money should be held in cash and high-quality short- and intermediate-maturity bonds.
+The majority of their money should be held in cash and high-quality short- and intermediate-term maturity bonds.
 Very risky asset classes are typically avoided altogether.

 So the investments most desired by Conservative investors are the ones that lose the most value from inflation (e.g., fixed annuities).
-Investing defensively is not without risk, and there is no free lunch, nor a magic investment to solve one's problems, for anyone in investing (but our Conservative High-income Model is the closest thing to a magic solution to this dilemma as humanity will ever create).
+Investing defensively is not without risk, and there is no free lunch, nor a magic investment to solve one's problems, for anyone in investing (but our Conservative High-income Model is the closest thing invented to being the “magic solution” to this dilemma).